Sheila Brooks: Career

 Brooks began her career as a news director, reporter, anchor, and documentary producer at CBS, NBC, PBS and Fox owned-and operated and affiliate TV stations across the United States.
 She founded SRB Communications in 1990.
 Her career currently spans nearly 40 years in the media industry.
+Brooks has won two Emmy Awards and an NAACP Image Award for her work.

+Awards

+In 2005, Brooks received the Enterprising Women of the Year Award from Enterprising Women magazine, honoring women business owners for their leadership and community involvement.
+In 2008, Brooks was named one of the Top 100 Minority Business Enterprises by the Center for Business Inclusion and Diversity.